Yes. No. Well, maybe just the one.

 So I started researching healthy and anti-inflammatory foods (this was decades before it was trendy), learning how to cook for real, and found the group fitness classes on campus and fell in LOVE!
 Zumba was what originally got me hooked and I became a certified teacher within a year.
 I loved Zumba (and I still teach it) but quickly branched out into other forms of classes that were easier on my joints and wouldn’t drain my energy so quickly.
 That’s how the Massage, Stretch, and Mobility classes were formed.

 Thank you!… I think.
 I’m totally taking that as a compliment.
-The truth is, I’ve struggled with my weight and body image my whole life.
+The truth is, I’ve struggled with my body image my whole life.
 I’m naturally a size 14.
 The smallest my waist has ever been is 33″ – and that was with six pack abs for a brief one-month stint when I was in college.
 I think BMI is an outdated, BS metric and is generally useless overall.
 I believe health isn’t a size.
 And I believe beauty comes in all shapes, sizes, colors, genders, and everything in-between.

-I’m also a certified Zumba instructor.
+I’m also a certified Zumba instructor and a certified mat Pilates instructor.

 My, my, my!
 Aren’t you so sweet?
 I’m super sensitive to chemicals and most over the counter beauty products, cleaners, and household items (it sucks).
 So I make my own soap, lotion, serums, lip balm, shampoo, conditioner, household cleaners, etc. If you’re in the Atlanta area, I learned to make everything from a woman named Colleen who’s AMAZING at all things beauty.
 You can find her classes here.